 Having relatives with a history of thyroid disease raises your risk for an overactive thyroid.
 Women are also far more likely to develop hyperthyroidism than men, especially after the age of 60.

-Other health problems, including having type 1 diabetes, pernicious anemia, and primary adrenal insufficiency, are linked to an increased risk of hyperthyroidism.
-You are also more likely to have hyperthyroidism if you take certain medications that contain iodine, such as the drug amiodarone, used to treat serious heart arrhythmias, or if you were pregnant within the last six months.
+Other health problems — including having type 1 diabetes, pernicious anemia, and primary adrenal insufficiency — are linked to an increased risk of hyperthyroidism.
+You are also more likely to have hyperthyroidism if you take certain medications that contain iodine, such as the drug amiodarone, used to treat serious heart arrhythmias, or if you were pregnant within the past six months.

-However, you can develop hyperthyroidism without any of these risk factors.
-Bottom line: If you have symptoms of an overactive thyroid, talk to your doctor about being tested for hyperthyroidism.
+You can develop hyperthyroidism without any of those risk factors, however.
+If you have symptoms of an overactive thyroid, talk to your doctor about being tested for hyperthyroidism.

 Janet O’Dell, RN